eitress/Shell-Stock-Market-Simulator/README.md

 - user can see their history of transactions

-- users can see graphs of their porfolio and individual stock changes
+- users can see graphs of their portfolio and individual stock changes

 - users can get emails sent to their gmail account